grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "...In addition to the regular trouble we might encounter with Authorities, there is also that sub with the ram.
 My guess is they are the ones who fired on the depot patrol sub.
 It is possible they followed us there."

-"This isn't a rush job Hemi.
+"This isn't a rush job, Hemi.
 We have the time to take it slow and do the stealth thing right.
 Let's just be careful, be silent, and not be found.
 We'll deliver the cargo, collect our money, and by that time we'll be a few territories away --- an entirely different part of the world --- from wherever that sub with the ram came from.
 I'll bet we never see that ugly fuckin' boat again."

 "I hope you are right."
 Hemi paused, running through his mental checklist of all the things that kept the boat going.
 "Another thing I wanted to bring up with you is that while we were adjusting the trim it looked like the boat is a little by the bow."